Homeless Outreach Team founder speaks out on homeless camps and trash along Arkansas River

 “People are seeing ’em more, and they’re camping out more that was due to the concerns over COVID-19 and individuals not wanting to stay in a shelter for fear of getting COVID,” Schweithale said.

-Schwiethale says the total number of homeless persons in Wichita increased this past year by 11.5%, while the number of unsheltered persons in Wichita increased by eight percent.
+Schwiethale says the total number of homeless persons in Wichita increased this past year by 11.5%, while the number of unsheltered persons in Wichita increased by 8%.

 “We did an improved count that we never did before.
 We reached 35 more locations, so we were actually getting a more accurate count,” Schwiethale said.